 Cysts can become the most painful type of growth and can also be diagnosed as malignant, which is why you need to understand the difference between a polyp and a cyst.
 Generally, cysts develop on the ovaries as sac-like pouches that can either be solid or filled with fluid from the female reproductive system.
 Small cysts cause dull or slightly aching pain, but larger cysts can twist the tissues to result in severe shooting or stabbing pains.
 Unlike fibroids and polyps, cysts do not cause menstrual bleeding—the greatest danger with cysts, aside from cancer, comes when they burst and release their contents into other body cavities, which can cause blood-poisoning or other illnesses.
 Ovarian cysts can become malignant and result in cancer, but most cysts are benign.

 Your doctor can diagnose cysts through blood tests, vaginal ultrasounds, or a laparoscopy.
 If the ovarian cysts are small, surgery can remove them; however, larger cysts threaten your health and require the removal of the entire ovary.
 If harmful cysts are left untreated, it is also possible that the cancerous cells will spread throughout your body.

 Although fibroids, polyps, and cysts possess the potential to cause you severe pain, the majority of these growths can be easily treated before they develop into cancerous tumors.
 According to the National Cancer Institute, more than 50,000 women in the United States were diagnosed with uterine cancer in 2014, and nearly one-fifth of those women lost their lives.
+Knowing the difference between a polyp and a cyst symptoms can be vital.
 Keeping routine visits to your women’s health provider remains your strongest chance of not becoming a statistic.
 Please contact The Woman’s Clinic today to schedule an appointment and take control of your reproductive health.